-Out of School Time Staff Training: Serving Ages 4-12
+Out of School Time (O.S.T.)
+Staff Training -

 Description of Out of School Time Staff Training: This free United Way of Greater Atlanta program is a 3-day state approved course modeled on the best practices learned from the Early Learning Substitute Teacher Program.
 It is designed to focus on children, ages four to twelve, and how out of school time staff can, through their understanding of children’s brain and developmental growth stages, support children’s needs in out of school time programs (afterschool, before school, vacation and summer).

 Eligibility Qualifications: 18 years of age or older, a minimum of a GED or high school diploma, a clear background history, two good character references (or recommended to attend by sponsoring child care facility), submission of online application and background history consent form prior to deadline, successfully complete a phone interview with program administrator, successfully complete the 3-day course and a commitment to seek out work opportunities in early care and education programs that support children ages 4-12.
 Work experience with children 4 years and older, and/or educational credential is a plus.

 Description of Early Learning Volunteer Support Program: This free United Way of Greater Atlanta program is a 3-day state approved course based on the Early Learning Substitute Teacher Program framework and mirrors the first three days of the substitute teacher course.
 It is designed to provide volunteers with a basic foundation to understand how children, birth to five years of age, develop and learn, and how as a volunteer they can support children’s developmental needs.

 The topics include: brain development, child development – ages and stages, theorists of child development, developmentally and culturally appropriate practices, the classroom and learning centers, daily schedules, classroom supervision, and health and safety topics (Child Abuse and Neglect, Infectious Diseases and Health and Safety practices).